 Aim for this amount: Consume no more than 15,000 international units (IU) a day while pregnant or just before becoming pregnant.

-- Q Are savory supplements safe for pregnant or nursing women?
+- Q Is calcium safe for pregnant women or nursing mothers?